genistat-ag/handbook/values.md

 We take joy from creating things that work.

-Finished artefacts is how we measure our progress.
+We measure our progress through finished work.

 We know the inherent difficulty in creating something that works, that is robust, fast and elegant.
-We know we need to make trade-offs and we try to improve our craft continuously.
+We know we need to make trade-offs, and we try to improve our craft continuously.

 When in doubt, do.
 "It's better to get forgiveness than permission."